ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Virtual machines
 {: #shared_vcd-ops-guide-machines}

-When you use the tenant portal, you can create a VM or provision a VM from a template.
+When you use the tenant portal, you can create a virtual machine (VM) or provision a VM from a template.

 For more information, see [Create a new stand-alone virtual machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-12E43116-1120-45FA-A1E7-AEBEE61373C1.html){:external}.

 ### Customizing virtual machine properties
 {: #shared_vcd-ops-guide-cust-properties}

-You can edit the properties of a VM, including the virtual machine name and description, hardware and network settings, and operating system settings for a guest.
+You can edit the properties of a VM, including the VM name and description, hardware and network settings, and operating system settings for a guest.

 For more information about working with VMs, see [Working with virtual machines](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-DF0C111D-B638-4EC3-B805-CC33994F8D53.html){:external}.

 If you use the tenant portal **Password Reset** field to change your Windows Administrator password, ensure that you adhere to Windows complexity requirements.
 If you change the password in the tenant portal without doing so, the password does not work in the Windows VM template.
 {:important}

 #### Changing the general properties of a virtual machine
 {: #shared_vcd-ops-guide-change-properties}